emilstricker/sykl/sykl-question-prompt.md

    - Use everyday situations or objects

 2. **sykl_del_a**/**sykl_del_b** should:
-   - For A: Ask basic exploration questions
+   - For A: Ask open-ended questions that encourage exploration, multiple solution paths, and different approaches to problem-solving.
+Focus on "how" and "why" questions rather than just "what".
+Encourage students to explain their reasoning.
-   - For B: Ask for pattern generalizations or deeper understanding
+   - For B: Ask open-ended questions that encourage deeper understanding, critical thinking, and creative solutions.
+These questions should challenge students to generalize, make connections, and apply their knowledge in novel ways.
+Encourage students to justify their solutions and explore alternative approaches.

 3. **bullet_points** should:
    - Be specific, measurable tasks